 • To increase blood circulation, use a loofah or other coarse sponge when showering which provides much the same benefits as massage.
 In addition, it cleanses the blood to a modest extent.

 • Peace of mind and vata vitiation are inversely proportional.
-Hence, in case of tinnitus and in fact nearly all Vata disorders, meditation appears to help.
+Hence, in case of tinnitus and in fact nearly all Vata disorders, meditation with a crystal healing stone appears to help.

 • Excess television watching, excess use of computers, or sleeping near an electrical outlet should be avoided.

 • Moderation in sensory activities especially as they involve hearing - avoid too much exposure to loud noises, music, speakers, and professional activities which involve high frequency sounds.